mijung-kim/2018_winter_internship/README.md

   Ignore Oracle VM VirtualBox!
 You won't be using this program (at least during this internship program)

-  Run Kitematic (Alpha).
+  Run **Kitematic (Alpha)**.
 You will see a page full of boxes that represent docker images.
 All you need is the very first item on the top left corner: 'hello-world-gnix'
   Click 'CREATE' button.
 It's a blue rectangular button with blue edges that every item has.

   Now you have the appropriate container.
-Close Kitematic (Alpha), and open Docker Quickstart Terminal. a command window will pop up.
+Close Kitematic (Alpha), and open **Docker Quickstart Terminal**. a command window will pop up.
 Wait for the program to do some initializing - when it's done, a pixel-whale will show up.
 After then you are ready!

   ##### *Acutally, running docker on windows is quite complicated and uncompatible with whatever you are going to do on docker.
 Thus, it is recommended to scroll down a bit and read the section: "Installing Ubuntu".